theajayjain/ajay-cooks/_posts/2020-04-05-Dalgona-Coffee.md

     3. Take a picture of your photogenic drink.
 Mix with the milk before drinking.

 ---
 This is my recipe for the trendy and photogenic coffee that has been going viral during the COVID-19 pandemic: dalgona coffee.
 Dalgona coffee has it roots from Rajasthan, India, where my family is from.
 However, it first went viral because of South Korean trends.
-I decided to upload my recipe because my best friend Youjung (who is Korean) have been having a debate about if Indian-Korean fusion would taste good, and I wanted to display evidence that Indian and Korean culinary concepts go well together!
+I decided to upload my recipe because my best friend Youjung (who is Korean) and I have been having a debate about if Indian-Korean fusion would taste good, and I wanted to display evidence that Indian and Korean culinary concepts actually go well together!